airwalk225/docker-grafana-SLO-availability-AWS/README.md

 ```

 Collect the access key IF and the secret access key ID and place them into a credentials file as per [this](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) - Be sure its named default.
 This file will be excluded via the `.gitignore`
+Put this credentials file into `spec/aws`

 When you bring the docker container up it will automatically connect to the this data source.
 You can now go and build some dashboards and panaels, save the `json` of the dashboard into `spec/dashboard-items/dashboards`.